Vidyutee/vidyutee/README.md

 6. Click on `Upload Now` to upload all the data of your appliances in our database.
 7. Finally click on `Schedule Now` to run our backend algorithm and give the best time slots to run your appliances.
 8. The :bulb: stands for a device to be `ON` in that time block, while `-` refers to the device being `OFF`.
 9. You can also set the `Location` to get more personalized results for that location.
-Location page can be accessed via the navigation meny at the bottom of the screen.
+Location page can be accessed via the navigation menu at the bottom of the screen.